| |

 -

-A mutual fund that specializes in investing in
+A mutual fund that

-constant net asset value of $1. top
+that tries to maintain a constant net asset value of

 -